 A Criminal Background Check (CBC) is initiated via AMCAS when an applicant is admitted to a program (beginning in January of the year the applicant plans to enroll).
-As additional institutions offer acceptance to that applicant, those schools are also provided access to the result of the original CBC.
 Each M.D. program develops its own criteria for continuing an offer of acceptance based on information received.